-Forms Used to Work with the Price Matrix
+6.5.3 Forms Used to Work with the Price Matrix

-Form Name FormID Navigation Usage Search Price Matrix Definitions W4580E Adjustment Set Up (G4231112), Price Matrix Definition Locate a price matrix definition.
+Form Name Form ID Navigation Usage Search Price Matrix Definitions W4580E Adjustment Set Up (G4231112), Price Matrix Definition Locate a price matrix definition.
 Click Find on the Search Price Matrix Definitions form.

-Search Price Adjustments W4580C To create a price matrix definition, click Add on the Search Price Matrix Definitions form.
-To locate a price adjustment definition, click Find on the Search Price Adjustments form.
+Form Name Form ID Navigation Usage Search Price Adjustments W4580C To create a price matrix definition, click Add on the Search Price Matrix Definitions form.
 Add a price matrix definition.
 Locate a price adjustment definition.
-Add Price Matrix Definition, W4580D Select a price adjustment definition on the Search Price Adjustments form.
+To locate a price adjustment definition, click Find on the Search Price Adjustments form.
+Add Price Matrix Definition W4580D Select a price adjustment definition on the Search Price Adjustments form.
 Create the structure of the price matrix definition.
 Enter a value in the Price Matrix Name field and then select Column and Row Identifiers.
 Click Save on the Add Price Matrix Definition form.
-Edit Price Matrix Definition, W4580D Select a price matrix definition and click Edit on the Search Price Matrix Definitions form.
+Edit Price Matrix Definition W4580D Select a price matrix definition and click Edit on the Search Price Matrix Definitions form.
 Edit a price matrix definition.
 Select Column and Row Identifiers.
 Click Save on the Edit Price Matrix Definition form.
-Edit Price Matrix W4590A Select a price matrix definition and click View Price Matrix on the Search Price Matrix Definitions form.
-Create the price matrix.
+Edit Price Matrix W4590A Select a price matrix definition and click Create the price matrix.
+View Price Matrix on the Search Price Matrix Definitions form.
 Edit the price matrix.
 Select a Hierarchy Level, complete all of the fields in the header, and click the Load Price Matrix button on the Edit Price Matrix form.
 Enter values and formulas in the detail area and click the Save button.

-Page Name Object Name Navigation Usage Import, Export W4585C Click the button on Click the Import or Export button on the Edit Price Matrix form.
+Form Name Form ID Navigation Usage Price Matrix Definition - Import/Export W4585C Click the Import or Export button on the Edit Price Matrix form.
 Import or export pricing data to or from a spreadsheet.
 Click the Import button to import pricing matrix data from a spreadsheet on the Import form.
 Locate the spreadsheet.
 Click OK to transfer the data to the Edit Price Matrix form or click Cancel to return to the Edit Price Matrix form on the Import form.
 Select column headings from the Select Column field to refresh the data, and then click Save on the Edit Price Matrix form.
 Click the Export button to export pricing matrix data to a spreadsheet on the Import form.
 Complete the data to create a spreadsheet.
 Click OK or Cancel on the Export form.

-Page Name Object Name Navigation Usage Price Adjustments Global Revisions form W45550A On the Advanced Operations menu (G423114), click the arrow next to Mass Maintenance and select Versions.
+Form Name Form ID Navigation Usage Price Adjustments Global Revisions form W45550A On the Advanced Operations menu (G423114), click the arrow next to Mass Maintenance and select Versions.
 Copy price matrix records.
 Select the appropriate Copy Mode version of the F4072 Global Update Engine (P45550) on the Work with Version form and click Select.
 On the Price Adjustments Global Revisions form, ensure the Copy Records button is selected and locate pricing records.
 On the Price Adjustments Global Revisions form, enter a value in the appropriate field on the UBE row.
-(Optional) Click Update Grid Only to view changes the system will make to the records.
+(Optional) Click Update Grid Only to view changes that the system makes to the records.
 Click OK.
 Click OK to confirm the addition.

-Creating the Price Matrix Definition
+6.5.4 Creating the Price Matrix Definition